yahoo/UDPing/README.md

 * Sum of squares of latency
 * Max latency

-Upon receipt of a control packet, the server dumps several metrics to stdout, a ymon scoreboard, or both, including
+Upon receipt of a control packet, the server dumps several metrics to stdout, a statsd receiver, or both, including
 * Count
 * Expected count
 * Sum of latency